tgherzog/apidocs/API_Country_Queries.md

   ]
 ```

 _Note: The API returns ISO 3 and ISO 2 codes wherever present.
 If ISO codes are not available, it returns WB 3 and WB 2 codes.
-For example, Channel Islands return WB 3 code CHI and WB2 code JG_
+For example, Channel Islands return WB 3 code CHI and WB2 code JG._